 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act was signed into law.
-Also referred to as the CARES Act, this 2.2 trillion dollar stimulus package is intended to boost the economy from the devastating impact of the Coronavirus (COVID-19) pandemic.
-As part of this bill, the Internal Revenue Service (IRS) is issuing non-taxable economic impact payments (stimulus checks) to most Americans, including veterans who receive Veterans Affairs (VA) pension benefits.
+Also referred to as the CARES Act, this 2.2 trillion dollar stimulus package was intended to boost the economy from the devastating impact of the Coronavirus (COVID-19) pandemic.
+As part of this bill, the Internal Revenue Service (IRS) issued non-taxable economic impact payments (stimulus checks) to most Americans, including veterans who receive Veterans Affairs (VA) pension benefits.

-Many veterans are concerned how these checks (up to $1,2000 for an individual) will impact the receipt of their current VA pension benefits.
-Does the stimulus check count as income, which can push veterans over the VA’s maximum annual pension rate (MAPR), or will it count as assets, which could cause a veteran’s net worth (assets plus annual income) to be too high?
+Many veterans are concerned how these checks (the first check up to $1,200 / the second check up to $600 for an individual) will impact the receipt of their current VA pension benefits.
+Do the stimulus checks count as income, which can push veterans over the VA’s maximum annual pension rate (MAPR), or will they count as assets, which could cause a veteran’s net worth (assets plus annual income) to be too high?
 Could the stimulus money result in the loss of monthly monetary benefits, whether it be the basic pension, the Aid & Attendance (A&A) pension, or the Housebound pension?
 Could the funds cause a Veteran applying for pension benefits to be denied eligibility?

-Please note that it is vital that the entire stimulus check be spent within 12 months of receiving it.
-This is because it is thought that the VA will count any remaining stimulus money after 12 months of receipt as an asset.
+Please note that it is vital that the stimulus checks in their entirety be spent within 12 months of receipt.
+This is because it is thought that the VA will count any remaining stimulus money after 12 months as an asset.
 This means that the assets could push a veteran pension beneficiary or applicant over the VA’s net worth, which could cause the individual to be disqualified or denied for receiving VA pension benefits.

 Stimulus Check Impact for VA Pension Beneficiaries

 Nursing Home / State Veterans Home Residents